wookie-fatcat/agility/PI_INSTALL.md

 docker ps
 ```

-If this runs without reporting an error, then you're good to proceed.
+If this runs without reporting a permissions error, then you're good to proceed.

 ## Step 2